thegooddocsproject/templates/our-team/guide-our-team.md

 - Chair: Dorothy Gale, [Slack handle](https://example.slack.com/team/U0123)
 - Vice-chair: Frank Baum, [Slack handle](https://example.slack.com/team/U0456)
 - Zeb Hugson, [Slack handle](https://example.slack.com/team/U0789)

+At the end of this section, link to any documents that can help people know how to contact this team or how to join the team.
+You can include any other helpful documents as needed.

 ### About the "Name of second team or role" section